- Publications and resources

 The application form contains an important declaration concerning the accuracy and completeness of the information provided by the applicant.
 It also includes consent for the release of medical information.
 It is essential that the applicant has the opportunity to read and understand this before acknowledging acceptance during the application process.
-It is recommended that DAME's have a copy of the declaration available for applicants to read prior to the consultation if so desired.
+It is recommended that DAME's allow an applicant to read this consent before their appointment.
 It is also available to applicants when they complete the questionnaire.

 The DAME is to comply with CASA's directions concerning completion and lodgment of medical reports.
 Details are available at 5.1 Submission of Medical Examinations.

-The DAME is to maintain an up-to-date knowledge of the relevant civil aviation medical standards and techniques required by CASA and by ICAO, and also interpret these requirements for applicants for medical certification In particular, the DAME is to understand and implement advice from CASA on publication of DAME Newsletters or of changes to the DAME Handbook.
+The DAME is to maintain an up-to-date knowledge of the relevant civil aviation medical standards and techniques required by CASA and by International Civil Aviation Organization (ICAO), and also interpret these requirements for applicants for medical certification.
+In particular, the DAME is to understand and implement advice from CASA contained in the DAME Newsletters or of changes to the Handbook.
 Details of meetings are provided in the DAME Newsletter.